APeramaki/linux-diary/index.md

 - zcat, zgrep
 > `zcat` allows printing file contents of gzip files. `zgrep` unpacks specified compressed file and passes it to `grep` with paramenters provided to `zgrep`
 - compress
 > No compress found on my distros, nor could I find with google what this might be asking for...
-(TODO?)
 - bzip2
 > Yet another compression tool, using different algorithm.
 - 7z